 This approach encourages accessible education and civic engagement to enhance public understanding of AI ethics.

-Figure 2: UNESCO ethical AI policy areas16
+Figure 1: UNESCO ethical AI policy areas15

-Best practices recommended by UNESCO:
+Best practices recommended by UNESCO

-- Inclusive and Multi-Stakeholder Governance
+- Inclusive and multi-stakeholder governance:

 - Involve diverse stakeholders, including marginalized communities, in policy creation and AI governance.